Front Page Detectives

 Article continues below advertisement

-While the original Second Ave Deli closed in 2006 following a rent dispute, two new locations opened in the city soon afterward run by Abe's brother Jack Lebewohl, 72, and his sons.
-They remain determined to keep the vision alive, drawing old and new customers alike.
+While the original Second Ave Deli closed in 2006 following a rent dispute, two new locations opened in the city soon afterward, and run by Abe's brother Jack Lebewohl, 72, and his sons.
+They remain determined to keep the vision alive, serving old and new customers alike.

 Yet, the specter of what happened to Abe Lebewohl still lingers, and 25 years later, justice has still to be served on the man who robbed New Yorkers of the generosity and genius of the “Mayor of Second Avenue.”